Citi Executive Gregg Morton Leads Global Banking Boot Camp

 But as the crisis settled, he said, Citi emerged atop the heap.

-He touched on departments, including investigations and security.
+He touched on the bank's departments, including investigations and security.
 There are live video streams from every Citi location around the world that can be seen in real time at the Citi headquarters in the Tampa Bay area, he said.
 Public affairs protects the brand name.